fauziharoon/annotateM/README.md

 Would you like to have a unified automated annotation pipeline that searches against the currently existing databases like IMG, Uniref, COG, Pfam, TIGRfam?

-If yes is your answer to anyt of these questions?
+If yes is your answer to any of these questions?

 Try annotateM.